verbb/wishlist/docs/developers/events.md

 # Events
 Events can be used to extend the functionality of Wishlist.

+## Register a Listener

+Register listeners from a custom module or plugin that is bootstrapped for the requests where the event occurs.
+Put the `use` imports at the top of its PHP file and the `Event::on(...)` call inside its `init()` method, after `parent::init()`.
+Do not place the listener in a Twig template or modify this plugin's source to register it.

+Choose a hook whose timing matches your task.
+Cancellation depends on the particular event and emitter, as described for each hook below.
+Test a listener on the operation it affects, including any relevant queue or console path.

-## List related events
+## List Related Events

-### The `beforeSaveList` event
+### The `beforeSaveList` Event
-Plugins can get notified before a list is saved.
-Event handlers can prevent the list from getting sent by setting `$event->isValid` to false.
+The event that is triggered before a list is saved.
+Event handlers can prevent the list from being saved by setting `$event->isValid` to false.

 ```php
 use craft\events\ModelEvent;